 The herbs mentioned throughout this article are just a few of the basics.
 They serve as wonderful starting points, and they have stood the test of time.
 They have traveled from culture to culture over centuries.
 However, when it comes to herbs and their uses in cooking, there are dozens of herbs worth exploring.

-Some of the herbs used in cooking are more beginner friendly than others, but with a little bit of research, you can open yourself up to a whole new world of flavor and make your body happier and healthier in the process of doing so.
+Some of the herbs used in cooking are more beginner friendly than others, but with a little bit of research, you can open yourself up to a whole new world of flavor.
 When you begin to learn how to work with herbs, you can start to eliminate pre-packaged seasoning blends and in turn remove some nasty preservatives and unnecessary sodium from your diet.

 As always, be sure to check with your healthcare provider before introducing any new herbs into your diet.
 Especially if you are taking medications or are pregnant.
 Herbs are generally pretty gentle, but they can be tricky and interact with the body and medicines in mysterious ways.
 Once you have been given the go-ahead from your doctor, you can begin to experiment with new herb combinations and recipes safely.